sillero/javascript/README.md

 # My personal JavaScript Style Guide() {

 Based on [Airbnb JavaScript Style Guide() {](https://github.com/airbnb/javascript)
-The main difference is "Use soft tabs set to <del>2</del> 4 spaces"
+The main difference is "Use soft tabs set to <del>2</del> 4 spaces", which, in my view, exposes bad coders (serial indenters)

 ## <a name='TOC'>Table of Contents</a>